gpappasunb/cheats/README.md

 # Using navi

-You have to query navi sheets using the following queries:
+You have to search navi sheets using the following queries:

     navi -q bioinfo
+    navi --query bioinfo
     navi -q blast
     navi -q fasta
-    navi -q gff
+    navi --query gff